Skip to content

 Access & Modify Data in YCharts

-Biggest Earnings Misses of Q1 2023
+Biggest Earnings Misses of Q2 2023

-The same reports from Q1 earnings season can also be used to identify names at the bottom of the barrel.
-Last quarter, 19 companies from both the S&P 500 and Nasdaq-100 reported EPS figures that were 25% or more below estimates.
-If these were isolated performance lapses, could these names be poised to surprise the street this earnings season?
+The same reports from Q2 earnings season can also be used to identify names at the bottom of the barrel.
+Last quarter, 11 companies from the S&P 500 and Nasdaq-100 reported EPS figures 25% or more below estimates.

 Access & Modify Data in YCharts